smaliyu/NaijaOffens/README.md

 ## Research Paper

 We have successfully published a paper titled "xxxx" that details the methodologies, findings, and implications of our project.
 This paper serves as a cornerstone in our efforts to understand and combat online hate speech in Nigerian languages.
+Link to the published paper: [Published Paper](<link-to-published-paper>)

 We are also excited to announce that we are currently working on a second paper titled "xx", which aims to build upon our initial findings and explore new dimensions of hate speech detection.